 Straight away a couple of the players are savvy enough to know that controversy brings more air time.
 And these clued in wannabe reality and Instagram stars are happy to oblige.
 Monitored by an AI called Lana, she misses nothing with her beady AI eyes so as the first hook-ups happen, she quickly deducts money from the pot – much to the annoyance of the contestants who are abiding by the rules.

-Alongside the usual drama and dalliances, are the workshops that have been designed to hopefully instill some sense of personal growth into the group.
+Alongside the usual drama and dalliances, are the workshops that have been designed to hopefully instil some sense of personal growth into the group.
 Too Hot To Handle is trying to impart some wisdom about seeking out more meaningful worthwhile relationships over empty one-night-stands.
+See Dated & Related for a similar themed show.

 It's admirable and does make for a good twist to the show.
 However, as vacuous as some of the group are they are still clever enough to play the game and ‘grow' as people – especially with so much money on the line.
 But does it matter?
 Not really.
 Too Hot To Handle is, at its core, hilarious.
 The cast are just mind-bogglingly dim.
 All the adjectives apply.
 Vacuous, self-serving, self-obsessed and vain.
 If they have personalities beyond that, the show well and truly edits them out.
 What you end up with is a group of people consumed with sex – talking about it, thinking about it even dreaming about it.
 There really isn't more to it than that.